masterajima/Mvc-paperapp/README.md

 product images are seeded into database only! users cannot create product with images. maybe another project

 -- 10:15PM --
-I have changed the view for the product page once again.
-Now it matches the style of the emplyee page.
+I have changed the view for the home page once again.

 -- 10:30PM --
 Time to add the last round of styles